 Let’s try something really limiting.
 Try to think of a sense to eliminate and see what happens.
 Some of the most amazing musicians were blind, so try blindfolding yourself.
 Do you notice that your hearing is better once your eyesight is gone?
 The Grateful Dead tried this for their IN THE DARK album.
 They recorded in a dark venue to try to recreate the magic they experienced live on a dark stage.

 Maybe try using only one hand if you normally use two.
 Tony Muggs from The Muggs learned to do this after he suffered from a stroke.
 Rick Allen from Def Leppard also learned how to play drums again when he lost an arm in a car wreck.
+What would you do if you couldn’t physically play this same way?

 The extreme case would be to see what music comes out when you can’t hear it.
 Pete Townsend, Jeff Beck, and many other rock legends suffer from tinnitus.
 Although this is not the same as being deaf, it is a form of hearing loss.
 The music they make is still amazing.
-Beethoven still wrote several pieces of music after he loss his hearing as well.
+For instance, Beethoven still wrote several pieces of music after he loss his hearing as well.

 Retrain your brain